byrnehollander/gatsby-blog/content/posts/2020-19-04---Running-Hasura-on-the-Cheap.md

 The biggest _potential_ downside of Hasura is that it can be relatively expensive for a hobbyist to use it for a side project.
 But it doesn't have to be that way!
 Because their GraphQL Engine is open-source, I've been running it on [DigitalOcean](https://www.digitalocean.com/) for just $5/month.

 **This post explains how you, too, can run Hasura for $5/month while avoiding some potential pitfalls.** _Caveat_: I am not an expert on any of these topics, so my apologies if I've gotten anything wrong.
-If you have any suggestions, please email me at bhollander823@gmail.com.
+If you have any suggestions, please email me at <a href="mailto:bhollander823@gmail.com?subject=Your Hasura Article">bhollander823@gmail.com</a>.

 Of course, this low bill is only possible because so many companies offer free plans for small projects.
 A _huge_ thank you to all of these companies for making their tools so accessible.
 <details>